sdmlua/RiverJoin/README.md

 >To find the (likely unextracted) most upstream and missed FIM HF flowlines, perpendicular transects are generated at regular intervals along the SWORD flowlines.
 A FIM HF flowline is selected if it intersects with multiple transects or intersects with at least one transect and has a stream order ≥ 2.
 These serve as the default screening criteria, although users can customize the selection based on intersection count, stream order, or other relevant fields in the FIM HF dataset.
 This step ensures comprehensive coverage.

+>**Planned enhancement:** Enable users specify their own filter expressions based on the dataset’s fields.

 **Step 4: Combine All Matched Flowlines** (Fig. 1d)

 >All FIM HF flowlines identified through steps 1–3 are merged into a single layer.